simplyanalytics/client-lib-python/README.md

 ```
 **Notes:**
 - `USACSSUB->population_3_pct` is `% Sex | Male` and the returned aggregate is the total sum of `# Sex | Male` divided by the total sum of `# Sex | Total population` of the selected block groups.
-- If an attribute cannot be aggregated, such as some medians and percents, `null` is returned.
+- For attributes which cannot be aggregated, such as some medians and percents, `null` is returned.